nathanlong/nathanlong.github.io/about.md

 ---

 Perhaps you'd like to know more?
-Try these on:
+Try these out:

 1. **Are you currently accepting new projects?**
 	- No, not currently.
 But you can [contact me](/contact/?intent=hire) if you'd like to know when I'm available.
-- **How much does it cost to...?**
+2. **How much does it cost to...?**
-  - For every project I take on, I'll meet with you and give you an estimate and how long I think your project will take to complete.
+	- For every project I take on, I'll meet with you and give you an estimate of how long I think your project will take to complete and a range of how much it will cost.
 You won't pay a dime until we shake hands and I start work.
+3. **Can I see your work?**
+	- Some of my work is protected by NDA's (Non-Disclosure Agreements) — which is part of why I don't keep a public portfolio — but if you [drop me a line](/contact/?intent=samples) I can send you some samples.
-- **Can I see your resume?**
+4. **Can I see your resume?**
 	- [Sure, if you really want to.](/resume/)

----

-Still curious?
-Here are some random facts:

-- **Favorite text editor:**
-	-	Vim.
-Hands-down.
-You can peruse [my setup](https://github.com/nathanlong/dotfiles).
-- **Favorite game:**
-	- [Go](https://en.wikipedia.org/wiki/Go_(game)) (also known as Baduk/Igo/Weiqi).
-If you play, [contact me](/contact/?intent=other) and we'll get a game going.